blues/sparrow-reference-web-app/DEVELOPMENT.md

 - Is Docker running the local Postgres instance on your machine?
   - Currently there's no error message thrown if the Postgres Docker container's not running
 - Does your Ngrok endpoint match what's in Notehub and have the suffix `/api/datastore/ingest`?
-  - Be aware, every time the Ngrok connection is shut down and restarted, it will be started up with a brand new URL, so you'll need to update the route according in Notehub to ensure data keeps flowing to it
+  - Be aware, every time the Ngrok connection is shut down and restarted, it will be started up with a brand new URL, so you'll need to update the route accordingly in Notehub to ensure data keeps flowing to it
 - Have you added the Postgres URL and Notehub project API env vars to _both_ the `.env` and `.env.local` files.
 Both are necessary for the Prisma database and the Sparrow app itself to be able to function